 There are two useful sets of numbers we've used here in the ARRL Lab for our BER testing.
 If you measure 10 bit errors, you are 95% sure that you are within a factor of about 2 of the true BER.
 And if you get 100 bit errors, you are 99% sure that you are within a factor of about 1.3 of the true BER.4 If you look at a curve of BER versus signal-to-noise ratio, you'll find that a factor-of-2 difference in BER occurs with a fraction of a dB change in signal-to-noise ratio.
 That suggests that a measurement that results in 10 bit errors is a pretty good one, and a measurement that results in 100 bit errors is a very good measurement.
 That's why the L command exists in the BERT program.
-It pops 100,000 bits at a time through the system, stopping when 100 or more errors have been reported -- because continuing to measure more bit errors) or worse can be measured with great accuracy, and a BER of 1 X 10-5 (10 bit errors) can be measured with decent accuracy.
+It pops 100,000 bits at a time through the system, stopping when 100 or more errors have been reported -- because continuing to measure more bit errors) is a waste of time -- or when 1 million bits have been sent.
+Using a million bits means that a BER of 1 X 10-4 (100 bit errors) or worse can be measured with great accuracy, and a BER of 1 X 10-5 (10 bit errors) can be measured with decent accuracy.
 Of course, if you have time on your hands you can measure a BER of 1 X 10-6 by sending 10 million bits through the system.
 (That takes over 17 minutes at 9600 baud!)